 ***1/2 / PETA - N/A

-I'm glad old Bert didn't suss out the subtextual links between Collins' queen bitch and the queen ant, each trying to control the world around them through top bitch manipulation.
+Now that I've had time to think it over, I'm glad old Bert I. Gordon didn't suss out the subtextual links between Collins and the queen ant, each trying to control the world around them through top bitch manipulation.
 You can always depend on Gordon to keep things at a very primitivist level as far as adult behavior, missing even the most glaring subtextual veins in his blindfolded jackhammering.
-I don't mind, though, for in omitting all subtlety and nuance he creates a grand framework for our own projections.
+In omitting all subtlety and nuance he creates a grand framework for our own projections.

 JAWS OF SATAN